KanikaAdik/KanikaAdik/README.md

-- 👋 Hi, I’m @KanikaAdik
+👋 Hi, I’m @KanikaAdik
-- 👀 I’m interested in data analytics
+👀 I’m interested in data analytics
-- 🌱 I’m currently learning Machine Learning techniques
-- 💞️ I’m looking to collaborate on data analysis of environment related studies
-- 📫 How to reach me https://www.linkedin.com/in/kanika-adik/
+🌱 I’m currently learning Machine Learning techniques 💞️ I’m looking to collaborate on data analysis of environment related studies 📫 How to reach me https://www.linkedin.com/in/kanika-adik/

-* Following are some of my implementations and learnings --
+:link: Following are some of my implementations and learnings --

 :part_alternation_mark: So excited to share my first Streamlit app, i need to explore and learn more so excited to explore --- https://kanikaadik-my-first-streamlit-app-streamlit-app-lj6nnp.streamlit.app/